oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/anr/README.md

 ### On Linux*

 1. Change to the sample directory.
-2. Build the program for **Intel® PAC with Intel Arria® 10 GX FPGA**, which is the default.
+2. Configure the build system for **Intel® PAC with Intel Arria® 10 GX FPGA**, which is the default.

    ```
    mkdir build